Ya russkiy: Composition

 The performer of the song characterized its content as follows: "For me it is not a patriotic song, but first of all just a song that reflects the natural state of my soul since birth".

 In a special report by Russia-24, the singer commented on several lines of the song.
 In particular, responded to criticism of the phrase "I am Russian to the whole world out of spite": Yaroslav stated that "'out of spite' is a synonym for the words 'in spite of', 'in spite of', 'in spite of', so there is no evil here, it's just a phrase established in the Russian language".
-He also deciphered the line "My blood is from the Father", which is repeated at the end of the song against the background of sounding bells: it refers to the Heavenly Father - God (i.e. it means "My blood is from God").
+He also deciphered the line "My blood is from the Father", which is repeated at the end of the song against the background of sounding bells: it refers to the Heavenly Father – God (i.e. it means "My blood is from God").

 Reception

 Alexey Mazhayev of InterMedia gave the track a positive review, giving it 7 stars out of 10.
-The critic believes that the composition has "a very high quality melody, a confident delivery, a stunning voice - everything is in place and makes a powerful impression".
+The critic believes that the composition has "a very high quality melody, a confident delivery, a stunning voice – everything is in place and makes a powerful impression".
 At the same time, he noted that the text "in some places looks like it was approved by the Russian Foreign Ministry, but even the phrase "I am Russian to spite the world" in the performance of Yaroslav does not cut the ear and sounds quite natural".

-Pavel Rudchenko noted that "the song encourages pride in one's country, in one's people", which explains the popularity of this composition.
+Сritic Pavel Rudchenko noted that "the song encourages pride in one's country, in one's people", which explains the popularity of this composition.

 Music critic Evgeny Babichev writes that Dronov has "an individual image, manner, vocal shimmers, which are rare among young artists.
 Perhaps this is the voice of a new generation".
 The critic notes that Dronov leads a "patriotic line", which is usually characteristic of singers like Oleg Gazmanov and Grigory Leps with an audience of people over 50 years old, but at the same time is oriented towards the youth.

+Otar Kushanashvili called the performer of the song a "strange guy" who "screams 'I am Russian' because he knows the meaning of the word 'opportunism' very well".
+Ivan Konovalov also negatively assessed the composition, writing that the track "does not possess even a hint of intellectual value".